OpenRarity/open-rarity/README.md

 - Numpy ≥1.23.1
 - PyTest for unit tests

 OpenRarity consists of two core parts: **Runtime** and **Rarity Resolver**.
-The runtime part of the library can be integrated into any Python 3.10+ application to perform the scoring of any collection.
+The **Runtime** part of the library can be integrated into any Python 3.10+ application to perform the scoring of any collection.
 The runtime doesn’t resolve collections metadata—it’s the responsibility of an application to provide correct metadata to perform collection scoring.

 To debug any collections scoring we built the **Rarity Resolver** tool.

-Follow these steps to score the collection (by calling OpenSea API):
+Follow these steps to score the collection with the tool (by calling OpenSea API):

 - Curate the collections list that you want to score <TODO add links to the file @Daniil Meshkov >.
 - Provide your OpenSea API Key <TODO @Daniil Meshkov >.